italiangrid/voms/_posts/2014-10-24-several-voms-releases.md

   the CERN Organizational Database;

 As usual packages can be obtained from our repositories and will soon be pushed to the EMI-3 and UMD repositories.
-For instructions, refer to the [download section][downloads].
+For instructions, refer to the [releases section][releases].

 This release is dedicated to the memory of our friend Valerio Venturi.